 B i o g r a p h y

-Celebrated violinist Ann Miller has appeared in concert halls throughout North America, Europe, and Asia.
+Celebrated violinist Dr. Ann Miller has appeared in concert halls throughout North America, Europe, and Asia.
 At home performing music spanning the Baroque era to the present day, Ms. Miller enjoys a varied career as a chamber musician, soloist, and educator.